 The Trains in the Swiss Alps

-What’s even more important is that the trains in the Swiss Alps do not only bring you convenience but awe-inspiring sceneries along the way, too!
+What’s even more important is that the trains in the Swiss Alps do not only bring you convenience but awe-inspiring scenery along the way, too!

 The Swiss Alps’ trains are bucket list items, actually.
 Here you can find the world’s steepest railway and the world’s highest railway!
-Imagine that, by visiting the Swiss Alps, you get an experience with humanity’s marvels of engineering!
+Imagine that, by visiting the Swiss Alps, you experience humanity’s marvels of engineering!

-The world’s highest railway and train station, however, is located in Jungfraujoch Top of Europe.
-To go there, you need to reach Kleine Scheidegg first from Lauterbrunnen or Grindelwald by train.
-In Jungfraujoch, we visit the Sphinx observatory, the highest building in Europe situated at an elevation of 3,500 meters above sea level.
+The world’s highest railway and train station, however, is located in Jungfraujoch, Top of Europe.
+You need to reach Kleine Scheidegg first from Lauterbrunnen or Grindelwald by train to go there.
+In Jungfraujoch, we visit the Sphinx observatory, the highest building in Europe, situated at an elevation of 3,500 meters above sea level.

 Swiss Alps Cable Cars